Ida B Wells Passion For Justice

 The Pen as a Weapon: Unmasking Lynching

 Wells published her findings in a pamphlet titled "Southern Horrors: Lynch Law in All Its Phases," which meticulously documented the details of the Memphis lynchings and other similar incidents.
 She argued that lynching was a tool of racial terror used to suppress Black economic and political progress.
-Her exposé sparked outrage and controversy, and she faced death threats and had her newspaper office destroyed by a white mob.
+Even so, her exposé sparked outrage and controversy, and she faced death threats and had her newspaper office destroyed by a white mob.
 Despite the danger, Wells refused to be silenced.
 She left Memphis and continued her anti-lynching crusade from Chicago and later, internationally.

 Defining Lynching: More Than Just Hanging